markfink-lw/azure-resources/README.md

-This repo provides templates and scripts for deploying the Lacework Data Collector onto VMs hosted in Azure.
+This repo contains resources related to integrating Lacework and Azure.
+Look at the READMEs in each directory for more details.

+A major focus is deploying the Lacework Data Collector onto VMs hosted in Azure.
 Four deployment methods are provided at this time:
 - Azure ARM / Bicep templates
 - Terraform
 - PowerShell Az module commands (in a PowerShell script)